Last Update: November 21st, 2022

 Here is a list of all the investment accounts I use on a regular basis.
 Since it’s quite a long list, I figured it would be easier to have it all on one page and not spread out across the website.

-I also added some extras that aren’t related to my investments, but rather my blog and YouTube channel at the end of the page.
+I also added some extras that I use on a daily basis at the end of this page.

-Let’s start with my investments in P2P Lending, sorted by my current investment on each platform.
-Some of them offer currently offer an investor bonus for new registrations using my links, which you can see in brackets next to their name.
+Let’s start with my investments in Peer-to-Peer Lending.
+Some of the platforms currently offer an investor bonus for new registrations using my links, which you can see in brackets next to their name.

 Next, let’s have a look at the largest part of my investment portfolio, ETFs.

-As I’ve mentioned before, I like to keep it as simple as possible, so I usually just buy a single ETF, the Vanguard FTSE All-World (ISIN: IE00B3RBWM25).
+As I’ve mentioned before, I like to keep this part as simple as possible, while being diversified all over the world.
+That’s why I just buy a single ETF, the Vanguard FTSE All-World (ISIN: IE00BK5BQT80).

 Let’s start with my international brokerage accounts, which are likely available for most people in my audience.